2 women hurt after shooting at Guaranteed Rate Field during Sox game

 Police said a 42-year-old woman suffered a gunshot wound to the leg and was taken to the University of Chicago Medical Center in fair condition.
 A 26-year-old woman also suffered a graze wound to the abdomen and refused medical attention.

-The shooting happened as the Sox played against the Oakland Athletics which wrapped up around 9:30 p.m., and was played without interruption.
+The shooting happened in the 162 section as the Sox played against the Oakland Athletics which wrapped up around 9:30 p.m., and was played without interruption.

-After the game detectives could be seen canvassing a section of the bleachers, apparently combing for evidence.
+After the game detectives could be seen canvassing the section of the bleachers, apparently combing for evidence.

 Fans who were inside the stadium shared photos of what appeared to be detectives focusing in on a section of the bleachers, but fans who spoke to CBS 2 said they didn't hear any gunshots or notice any kind of disturbance or panic.